wodosharlatan/API-Wrapper/README.md

 ## Usage
-First, you need to create an instance of the APIWrap class by passing your API key as a parameter:
+First, you need to create an instance of the  <AD NAME HERE!> class by passing your API key as a parameter:

 ```csharp
 <AD NAME HERE!> api = new <AD NAME HERE!>("your_api_key_here");